Average Cost of Food per Month for a College Student

 Meal kits are an alternative food plan for college students besides campus meal plans and grocery shopping.
 For students unused to cooking for themselves, a meal kit is a viable option because it offers instructions and pre-assembled ingredients.

-• There is a minimum and a maximum number of meal kits a person can order per week for most delivery services.
+• For most delivery services, there is a minimum and a maximum number of meal kits a person can order per week.

-• Most delivery kit plans are for 3 to 4 times a week – students cannot completely rely on meal kits for all their meals in the week.
+• Most delivery kit plans are for 3 to 4 times a week.

 • Grocery stores such as Publix and Fresh Market offer meal kits in person.